|

 Come in.

-Fingolfins chambersreally little more than an enormous
+Fingolfins chamberslittle more than an enormous studywere

 I am so sorry, my lord, said Berryn.
 If I had

-taken better care of her
+taken better care of Lady Eowyn

 Legolas held up his hand.
 You carry no blame, Berryn,

 he said.
-I know that Eowyn persuaded you to take her there.
+I know that Eowyn persuaded you to take her there,

-gestured towards the papers.
+He gestured towards the papers.
 I plan to enter The Aelvorn

 Fingolfin and Berryn exchanged glances.
 We have, my lord,